Historical Markers in

 The 20th century brought both challenges and opportunities to Scioto County.
 The decline of the coal and steel industries dealt a blow to the local economy, leading to a shift towards a more service-based economy.
 Today, the county continues to evolve, with a focus on healthcare, education, and tourism as key drivers of economic growth.

-This timeline provides a concise overview of the key events in the history of Scioto County, Ohio.
+This timeline provides a condensed summary of the historical journey of Scioto County, Ohio.

 • 1803 - Scioto County is officially established as part of the state of Ohio.